blue-smoke-media/BSM/trello-board.md

 BRADEN

-\*\* NEW \*\*- line 447-48  <br> not working.
+\*\* NEW \*\*- line 274 throughout document....@ 1/2" more room on the left hand side.

+\*\*1st screen of index - indent the text of the second sentences to line up with the beginning of each sentence, on the check-marks. ----- i added "tab" just to even it up to show you what I want it to look like.

 \*\* NEW \*\*--On my 32" monitor, the 2nd row of price cards do not line up properly.
 1st row is fine.

-**\***FIRSTLY!!!
-Please make a list of "ADD-ON Features" that we can use as additional sells and what you think we should charge for them.

 NEW     \*\*PLEASE put a hover on the  AUDIT CTA-----use this color for the hover, please.  ----> #ee3e0e

-`
 NEW      \*\*ADD SMOKE BACKGROUND to the Nav bar as opposed to the dark Blue.
 It is NOT a video, PLEASE.
  ----> The file is at:  images/BSM-LOGO/blue-smoke-background.jpg

 NEW    \*\*Need to ADD the Flame logo with the Text Logo [to the absolute left] of the nav header.\*\*  NOTE NOTE NOTE \*\*  There are 2 flame logos in the images folder  ----> /BSM-Logo/flame-logo.          "choose which one of the 2 you think looks best!"
+[Will get Blue Smoke type and Css to you soon]

 \*\*Make Nav “Sticky” for when the page is scrolled down using the “poster” of the smoke as the background.

 \*\*BreadCrumbs - add JS to function correctly
 ******Here is the link for Google's requirements on breadcrumbs: https://developers.google.com/search/docs/appearance/structured-data/breadcrumb#guidelines

--------COMPLETED-----------\*\*1st screen of index - indent the text of the second sentences to line up with the beginning of each sentence, on the check-marks. ----- I added spaces until you can do this simply because it was driving me insane.

 NEW  \*\*How Can A Custom Website Design Help My Business?
         The Green Diamond is here  ---->  /images/icon/green-diamond.png